 The NCSE Mission

-NCSE’s mission is to improve the scientific basis of environmental policy and decision-making.
+The NCSE mission is to improve the scientific basis of environmental policy- and decision-making.
 NCSE specializes in programs that foster collaboration between the diverse institutions and individuals creating and using environmental knowledge including research, education, environmental, and business organizations.
-NCSE works collectively with its community and engages scientists, educators, policymakers, business leaders, and officials at all levels of government to strengthen the role and increase the use of science in policymaking.
+NCSE works collectively with its community and engages scientists, educators, policymakers, business leaders, and officials at all levels of government to strengthen the role and increase the use of science in decision-making.

 The History of NCSE

 The National Council for Science and the Environment (NCSE) was founded in 1990 as the Committee for the National Institute for the Environment (CNIE).
 Its mission was "to improve the scientific basis of environmental decision-making by bringing about the establishment of the National Institute for the Environment (NIE) and supporting the successful implementation of its principles and programs."
 The National Institute for the Environment would support interdisciplinary research, scientific assessment, information dissemination, and education.